ameya98/electron-chat-app-demo/README.md

-# Simple Electron Chat App
+# Bootleg WhatsApp Chat

-This is just a demo of a basic chat app using Electron and React.
+This is just a demo of a chat app mimicking WhatsApp, built with Electron and React.
-The server is included and must be run using Node.js
+The server is included and must be run using node.js.

 ## Tiny features